Coaching stock of Ireland: Mark 2 (1972–2008)

+Between August 2016 and 2020, 10 of the Mark 3 carriages owned by Belmond are in service, painted in a dark blue livery.
+The 11th carriage, still in IÉ InterCity livery, was to be used for spares.
+It was hauled from North Wall to Inchicore Works in October 2016.
+Belmond ceased the Grand Hibernian service in 2021. and throughout 2022 the carriages used on the service left Ireland.
+Later they were redesigned as Belmond's new British luxury train Britannic Explorer, which is running since July 2025.

-Three Mark 3 coaches have been preserved and are currently in storage in West Clare Railway Museum, Moyasta Co.
-Clare.
-These are Open Standard no. 7146, Café/Bar no. 6402 and Push/Pull DVT no. 6105.
+Two Mark 3 coaches have been preserved and are currently in storage in an unknown location.
+These are Open Standard No. 7146 and Push/Pull DVT no. 6105.
 Another MkIII was formerly in preservation with the Railway Preservation Society of Ireland at their Whitehead base.
-Although it was never used by Irish Rail or NIR, being shipped directly over from England in 2004, it had been re-gauged to 5 ft 3in for use as a dormitory coach for RPSI volunteers.
+Although it was never used by Irish Rail or NIR, being shipped directly over from England in 2004, it had been re-gauged to 5 ft 3 in for use as a dormitory coach for RPSI volunteers.
 It was numbered 26 by the RPSI, carrying on the numbering sequence of LMS NCC Caravan Coaches, and was scrapped by RPSI in 2022.

 Liveries since inception of CIÉ

 Carriages

 The original CIÉ livery was dark green with and eau de nil stripe below and above the windows, similar to the former livery of Dublin United Transport Company Buses, but this was replaced in the mid 1950s.
 They also carried the "flying snail" emblem in the same eau de nil colour, numerals were the same, and lining, snail and numerals were all themselves thinly lined in gold.
 From 1955, dark green was discontinued on coaches (though retained on buses) and coaches were gradually repainted in a new lighter green livery, which was also applied to new stock after 1955/6.
 This was a much lighter mid-green with a thinner "eau-de-nil" (= very light green) stripe applied below windows and the flying snail emblem on some, but by no means all, vehicles.
 Park Royals never carried flying snails.
 At the end of 1955 unpainted aluminium coaches were introduced with large red 1s and 2s to indicate class and small red running numbers, but this did not wear well in everyday service.
 From 1958 all carriages were repainted the new standard green, somewhere in between (English) Southern Region green and Isle of Man 1970s era locomotive green.
 All CIÉ green livery variations had black coach ends, and while roofs were also usually black, some were occasionally very dark grey.

 In 1962, just before the introduction of the "Cravens Stock", a radical new livery was introduced consisting of black upper panels, roof and body ends, deep orange (golden brown / tan) lower panels with a 6-inch white band between the windows and the roof.
 Roofs and ends were black.
 Mk 2d and Mk 3 stock as delivered were painted in a golden brown and black scheme but without the white stripes above the windows.